-SHAREHOLDER TRADING RISK-The Fund may be used as a tool for certain investors that employ trading strategies involving frequent trading.
+Shareholder Trading Risk-The Fund may be used as a tool for certain investors that employ trading strategies involving frequent trading.
 Such trading strategies may lead to increased portfolio turnover in the Fund and higher transaction costs.
 Large movements of assets into and out of the Fund due to active or frequent trading also may adversely affect the Fund's ability to achieve its investment objective.

-SHORT SALES AND SHORT EXPOSURE RISK-Short selling a security involves selling a borrowed security with the expectation that the value of that security will decline, so that the security may be purchased at a lower price when returning the borrowed security.
-A short exposure through a derivative exposes the Fund to counterparty credit risk and leverage risk.
-The risk for loss on a short sale or other short exposure is greater than a direct investment in the security itself because the price of the borrowed security may rise, thereby increasing the price at which the security must be purchased.
-The risk of loss through a short sale or other short exposure may in some cases be theoretically unlimited.
+Short Sale and Short Exposure Risk-Short selling a security involves selling a borrowed security with the expectation that the value of that security will decline, so that the security may be purchased at a lower price when returning the borrowed security.
+A short exposure through a derivative exposes the Fund to counterparty credit and leverage risks.
+The risk for loss on a short sale or other short exposure, which, in some cases, may be theoretically unlimited, is greater than a direct investment in the security itself because the price of the borrowed security may rise, thereby increasing the price at which the security must be purchased.
 Government actions also may affect the Fund's ability to engage in short selling.

-TEMPORARY DEFENSIVE INVESTMENT RISK-The Advisor generally does not attempt to take defensive positions in the Fund in declining markets.
+Temporary Defensive Investment Risk-The Advisor generally does not attempt to take defensive positions in the Fund in declining markets.
 Therefore, the Fund may be subject to greater losses in a declining market than a fund that does take defensive positions in declining markets.

-TRACKING ERROR RISK-The Advisor may not be able to cause the Fund's performance to match that of the Fund's benchmark, either on a daily or aggregate basis.
-Factors such as Fund expenses, imperfect correlation between the Fund's investments and those of the underlying index, rounding of share prices, changes to the composition of the underlying index, regulatory policies, and high portfolio turnover rate all contribute to tracking error.
+Tracking Error Risk-The Advisor may not be able to cause the Fund's performance to match that of the Fund's benchmark, either on a daily or aggregate basis.
+Factors such as Fund expenses, imperfect correlation between the Fund's investments and those of the underlying index, rounding of share prices, changes to the composition of the underlying index, regulatory policies, and high portfolio turnover rate, all contribute to tracking error.
 Tracking error may cause the Fund's performance to be less than you expect.

-TRADING HALT RISK-The Fund typically will hold futures contracts and short-term options.
+Trading Halt Risk-The Fund typically will hold futures contracts and short-term options.
 The major exchanges on which these contracts are traded, such as the Chicago Mercantile Exchange, have established limits on how much the trading price of a futures contract or option may decline over various time periods within a day, and may halt trading in a contract that exceeds such limits.
 If a trading halt occurs, the Fund may temporarily be unable to purchase or sell certain securities, futures contracts or options.
 Such a trading halt near the time the Fund prices its shares may limit the Fund's ability to fully invest its assets, which could increase tracking error and adversely affect performance, and may prevent the Fund from achieving its investment objective.

-U.S. GOVERNMENT SECURITIES RISK-U.S. government securities may or may not be backed by the full faith and credit of the U.S. government.
-The value of U.S. government securities will fluctuate and such securities are subject to the risks associated with fixed-income and debt securities, particularly interest rate and credit risk.
+U.S. Government Securities Risk-U.S. government securities may or may not be backed by the full faith and credit of the U.S. government.
+U.S. government securities are subject to the risks associated with fixed-income and debt securities, particularly interest rate risk and credit risk.